ceva24/ceva24.dev/posts/ssh-keys.md

 Your public key has been saved in mykey.pub.
 ```

-### Step 2 – Add the public key to the remote user’s authorized_keys
+### Step 2 – Add the Public Key to the Remote User’s authorized_keys

 In order to be able to log in to a remote machine as a specific user on that box, this user’s `~/.ssh/authorized_keys` file must contain an entry with the public key generated in step 1.
 In this entry, the key can be locked down to only run a specific command, which in this case is a script that decides whether or not to execute the desired command that’s passed as an argument.